trampgeek/moodle-qtype_coderunner/README.md

 removed.
 An alternative regular expression match could easily be added but I haven't felt the need for it yet - I prefer students to get answers exactly right, not roughly right.

+The current set of question types (each of which can be customised by editing its template, as explained in the next section) is:

+ 1. **python3**.
+Used for most Python3 questions.
+For each test case, the student code is run first, e followed by the sequence of tests.

+ 1. **python2**.
+Used for most Python2 questions.
+For each test case, the student code is run first, e followed by the sequence of tests.

+ 1. **python3\_pylint\_func**.
+This is a special type developed for use in the University of Canterbury.
+The student submission is prefixed by a dummy module docstring and the code is passed through the [pylint](http://www.logilab.org/857) source code analyser.
+The submission is rejected if pylint gives any errors, otherwise testing proceeds as normal.
+Obviously, pylint needs to be installed and appropriately configured for this question type to be usable.
+Note, too, that this type of question runs in the so-called NullSandbox, rather than in the Liu sandbox, in order to allow execution of an external program during testing.

+ 1. **python3\_pylint\_prog**.
+This is identical to the previous type except that no dummy docstring is added at the top as the submission is expected to be a stand-alone program.

+ 1. **c\_function**.
+Used for C write-a-function questions where the student supplies just a function (plus possible support functions) and each test is (typically) of the form

+        printf(format_string, func(arg1, arg2, ..))

+ The template for this question type generates some standard includes, followed by the student code followed by a main function that executes the tests one by one.

+ All C question types use the gcc compiler with the language set to accept C99 and with both *-Wall* and *-Werror* options set on the command line to issue all warnings and reject the code if there are any warnings.
+ C++ isn't build in as present, as we don't teach it, but changing C question to support C++ is mainly just a matter of changing the compile command line, viz., the line "$cmd = ..." in the *compile* methods of *C\_ns\_Task* in nullsandbox.php and *C_Task* in liusandbox.php.
+You will probably also wish to change the C question type templates a bit, e.g. to include *iostream* instead of, or as well as, *stdio.h* by default.
+The line

+        using namespace std;

+ may also be desirable.

+ 1. **c\_program**.
+Used for C write-a-program questions where the student supplies a complete program and the tests simply run this program with supplied standard input.

+ 1. **c\_full\_main_tests**.
+This is a rarely used special question type where students write global declarations (types, functions etc) and each test is a complete C main function that uses the student-supplied declarations.

+ 1. **matlab_function**.
+This is the only supported matlab question type and isn't really intended for general use outside the University of Canterbury.
+It assumes matlab is installed on the server at the path "/usr/local/Matlab2012a/bin/glnxa64/MATLAB".
+A ".m" test file is built that contains a main test function, which executes all the supplied test cases, followed by the student code which must be in the form of one or more function declarations.
+That .m file is executed by Matlab, various Matlab-generated noise is filtered, and the output must match that specified for the test cases.

+ 1. **java_method**.
+This is intended for early Java teaching where students are still learning to write individual methods.
+The student code is a single method, plus possible support methods, that is wrapped in a class together with a static main method containing the supplied tests (which will generally call the student's method and print the results).

+ 1. **java_class**.
+Here the student writes an entire class (or possibly multiple classes), which must *not* be public.
+The test cases are then wrapped in the main method for a separate public test class which is added to the students class and the whole is then executed.

+ 1. **java_program**.
+Here the students writes a complete program which is compiled then executed once for each test case to see if it generates the expected output for that test.

+## Templates

 Templates are the key to understanding how a submission is tested.
 There are in general two templates per question type - a *combinator_template* and a